dickhardt/XAuth-poc/README.md

 [Draft 11 lessons learned](https://github.com/dickhardt/XAuth-poc/wiki/Lessons-Learned---draft-11---initial-version)

+## Prequisites

+You will need nodejs.
+A recent version. :)

 ## /server
 Grant Server and demo resource server.
 Runs on port 8080 and uses machine IP address so that it can be called from mobile.